aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/stake.md

 ## Resource `ValidatorFees`

 Stores transaction fees assigned to validators.
-All fees are distributed to validators at the end of the epoch.
+All fees are distributed to validators<br/> at the end of the epoch.

 <pre><code>struct ValidatorFees has key<br/></code></pre>